kenmaready/coffee/backend/README.md

 #### Virtual Enviornment

 We recommend working within a virtual environment whenever using Python for projects.
-This keeps your dependencies for each project separate and organaized.
-Instructions for setting up a virual enviornment for your platform can be found in the [python docs](https://packaging.python.org/guides/installing-using-pip-and-virtual-environments/)
+This keeps your dependencies for each project separate and organized.
+Instructions for setting up a virtual enviornment for your platform can be found in the [python docs](https://packaging.python.org/guides/installing-using-pip-and-virtual-environments/)

 #### PIP Dependencies

-Once you have your virtual environment setup and running, install dependencies by naviging to the `/backend` directory and running:
+Once you have your virtual environment set up and running, install dependencies by navigating to the `/backend` directory and running:

 ```bash
 pip install -r requirements.txt